google/automl/efficientdet/README.md

 ** add --hparams="precision=mixed-float16" if running on V100.

-On single Tesla V100 without TensorRT, our D0 network (no pre/post-processing) has 134 FPS (frame per second) for batch size 1, and 238 FPS for batch size 8.

 (2) To measure the end-to-end latency (from the input image to the final rendered new image, including: image preprocessing, network, postprocessing and NMS),